ministryofjustice/fb-guide-and-runbook/index.md

 **Test**
 The test environment is for testing component changes (eg runner, file store, data store, pdf generator).

-Within each of these environments the user has two environments - Staging and Production.
+Within each of these environments the user has two environments - Dev and Production.

-**Staging**
-Form Editors can use Staging to keep test versions of their forms for checking before going live with them.

 **Production**
 Once a form editor is ready to make their form fully live, they can publish it in Production.